dankamongmen/notcurses/README.md

 input queue per `struct notcurses`.

-Like NCURSES, notcurses will watch for escape sequences, check them against the terminfo database, and return them as special keys.
+Like NCURSES, notcurses will watch for escape sequences, check them against the terminfo database, and return them as special keys (we hijack the Private Use Area, specifically Supplementary Private Use Area B (u100000 through u10ffffd), for special keys).
 Unlike NCURSES, the fundamental unit of input is the UTF8-encoded Unicode codepoint.
 Note, however, that only one codepoint is returned at a time (as opposed to an entire EGC).

 ```c
 // All input is currently taken from stdin, though this will likely change.
 We